Cerne17/dead-by-stats/README.md

 ### Creating the Perk Lookup Table

-After running the main scrapper, you can generate a lookup table that maps perk IDs to their names.
-This is useful for joining the scraped data with perk metadata.
+The `perks_labels.csv` file, which maps perk IDs to their names, is included in this repository.
+It is generated from `perks_data.json`, which is a manually extracted file from `Nightlight.gg`.

+If the game updates and you need to regenerate this file with new data, you must first manually obtain an updated `perks_data.json` file.
+Once you have this file, you can run the following command to create a new lookup table:

 ```bash
 python scrapper/create-lookup.py
 ```
-This will generate the `perks_labels.csv` file in the `scrapper/` directory.

 ## 📈 Next Steps